cloud-gov/terraform-provision/terraform/stacks/westa-hub/README.md

 m1-terraform-provider-helper install hashicorp/template -v v2.2.0
 ```

+If you see an error releated to iam roles `role/bosh-passed/*`, you will need to edit the iam.tf file.
+- Search for `passed` and comment out the `iam_assume_role_policy` blocks.
+There are 6 total roles you will need to do this for.
+- Rerun `terraform apply`.
+- Remove the comments you added above.
+- Rerun `terraform apply`.

 ### Creating a jumpbox

 This is a temporary EC2 instance to live as long as needed to bootstrap the protoBOSH and Tooling BOSH.